arbyste/jp-mining-note/docs/docs/setuptextmedia.md

 1. **The `SentenceReading` differs from the `Sentence` field, or has extra text.**

-    This relates to the first problem: Yomichan's automatically generated sentence differs from asbplayer's sentence field.
+    This relates to the first problem: Yomitan's automatically generated sentence differs from asbplayer's sentence field.

     To fix this,